paradigmxyz/how-to-raise-the-gas-limit/README.md

 # How to Raise the Gas Limit

 This repository is for the validation and replication of results from the How to Raise the Gas Limit blogpost series.

-This repository is not intended to be a versatile software library.
+*This repository is not intended to be a versatile / polished / well-supported software library.
+In the future, the reusable portions of this code may be assembled into such a library.*

 ## Methodology